Finding better ways to provide the materials the world needs

 Today, new technologies have great potential to improve how we engage with our markets.
 For example, our China portside customers can order iron ore via a mobile app.

 AutoHaul™ improves safety by reducing risk at level crossings and through its automated responses to speed restrictions and alarms.
 It also eliminates the need to transport drivers to and from trains mid-journey saving almost 1.5 million kilometres of road travel each year.
-It also improves cycle times by using information about the train and rail network topography to calculate and deliver a safe, consistent driving strategy.
+It improves cycle times by using information about the train and rail network topography to calculate and deliver a safe, consistent driving strategy.

 Our integrated operations, which include port facilities, ensure we can supply the right quality product to our customers, when they need it.
 We blend our products at our own ports, which allows us to produce a reliable and consistent product.
 And because we have dedicated shipping operations, we are able to better control the delivery of product to our customers.